Immediate Steps to Take After the Bus Accident

 - Monetary damages

-When you are a passenger on a bus, there is very little you can do to prevent an accident beyond making sure that you are not a distraction.
+As a bus passenger, you can do little to prevent an accident beyond ensuring you are not a distraction.

-Multiple passengers have been hurt due to negligence on the part of a bus driver or a faulty bus part.
+Negligence by a bus driver or a faulty bus part has caused injuries to multiple passengers.
 These types of accidents are common in Los Angeles County.
 Below is a list of bus crash cases that have occurred in LA.

 - I-10 tour bus accident leaves 25 passengers injured:In downtown Los Angeles, a bus carrying 35 passengers tipped over and injured 25 riders.
 The bus was transporting people from the Pala Casino in San Diego and was headed toward Koreatown in LA.
 Four were reported to be in critical condition after the incident took place.